 All of the Group's listed equity investments are listed on either the London Stock Exchange or the New York Stock Exchange.
-For such investments classified at FVOCI, a 2% increase in the FTSE 100 plus a 3% increase in the Dow Jones Industrial Average at the reporting date would have increased equity by €28 thousand after tax (2019: an increase of €18 thousand after tax); an equal change in the opposite direction would have decreased equity by €28 thousand after tax (2019: a decrease of €18 thousand after tax).
-For such investments classified as at FVTPL, the impact of a 2% increase in the FTSE 100 plus a 3% increase in the Dow Jones Industrial Average at the reporting date on profit or loss would have been an increase of €16 thousand after tax (2019: €18 thousand after tax).
-An equal change in the opposite direction would have decreased profit or loss by €16 thousand after tax (2019: €18 thousand after tax).
+For such investments classified at FVOCI, a 2 percent increase in the FTSE 100 plus a 3 percent increase in the Dow Jones Industrial Average at the reporting date would have increased equity by EUR 28 thousand after tax (2022: an increase of EUR 18 thousand after tax); an equal change in the opposite direction would have decreased equity by EUR 28 thousand after tax).
+For such investments classified as at FVTPL, the impact of a 2 percent increase in the FTSE 100 plus a 3 percent increase in the Dow Jones Industrial Average at the reporting classified as at FVTPL, the impact of a 2 percent increase in the FTSE 100 plus a 3 percent increase in the Dow Jones Industrial Average at the reporting date on profit or loss would have been an increase of EUR 16 thousand after tax (2022: EUR 18 thousand after tax).
+An equal change in the opposite direction would have decreased profit or loss by EUR 16 thousand after tax.
+(2022: EUR 18 thousand after tax).